hjkang0424/data-science-portfolio/README.md

   - Sentiment Analysis using VADER, Frequency Analysis, Wordcloud

 ### 2. Database management (SQL)
-  - **Information Management system of School** : Design an information management system of school by doing the following :
+  - **[Information Management system of School](https://hyohyokang.tistory.com/5)** : Design an information management system of school by doing the following :
     - Design an ER Diagram
     - Write a schema
     - Database creation using SQL
     - Normalization
-    Details about the work are accessible [Here](https://hyohyokang.tistory.com/5)